prisma/prisma/docs/photon/use-only-photon.md

 - **Password**: The password for the database user.
 - **SSL**: Whether or not your database server uses SSL.

-Once provided, the CLI will prompt you to select one of the existing **schemas** on your MySQL server for introspection.
+Once provided, the CLI will prompt you to select one of the existing **schemas** on your PostgreSQL server for introspection.

 </Details>